kksgandhi/personal_site/coherentism todo.md

 correlation, how some things aren't as correlated as people think they are, how ineffable quality is often correlated with effable quality

+trauma breaks your body down

+banality, the ordinary is everything

 would really like to do this priority
 -------------------------------------